 The Rapid CTA results showed just how serious his condition was becoming by indicating the presence of a suspected large vessel occlusion.
 An automatic Rapid notification was sent to the entire stroke team.
 Immediately upon receiving the notification, the neurologist and neurosurgeon at the health system’s CSC—who both had shifts that had started just six minutes earlier—began gathering their teams and arranging for the patient to be airlifted from the primary stroke center to the CSC.

-When the patient arrived, the team immediately ran repeat CT scans, plus a parathyroid hormone (PTH) scan—that’s the neurology department’s preference in order to determine the extent of the damage—and wheeled him straight to the advanced procedure suite (APS).
+When the patient arrived, the team immediately ran repeat CT scans and wheeled him straight to the advanced procedure suite (APS).
 But his case was complicated by the onset of a heart attack.
 So at the same time the stroke team was addressing the patient’s stroke, they were also preparing for a possible cardiac intervention.

 Because his stroke was evolving, the team decided they would not take him to the cath lab, but just as the neurosurgeon crossed the lesion for the TICI 2b reback, the patient’s heart attack went into high gear.
 The on-call cardiologist was notified and was able to come up to the APS where a cardiac catheterization was performed on the APS table.
 In the process, they determined that the patient was open enough to re-cath and stent him the next day, which they did.